miriamposner/palladio_workshop/Getting_Started_with_Palladio.md

 **Your data has many attributes.**

-Palladio’s really good at helping you uncover relationships among disparate attributes over time and space for example, it can help you see that a diarist was especially interested in trees as he traveled through North Carolina, and especially interested in bats as he traveled through Arizona.
+Palladio’s really good at helping you uncover relationships among disparate attributes over time and space.
+For example, it can help you see that a diarist was especially interested in trees as he traveled through North Carolina, and especially interested in bats as he traveled through Arizona.
 Palladio allows you to drill down through your data